ahbaid/kids-code-camp/Readme.md

 program we need to run that program with an interpreter that understands the program language.

-Programs written in Python are run using the Pythomn interpreter.
+Programs written in Python are run using the Python interpreter.
 We will be coding in Python.
 Python is a language we write recipes (or programs) in that computers can interpret and execute to produce desired behavior or actions.

-Take a look at the sample starter program "hello.py" in lesson-001, run it using Python (version 3).
+Take a look at the sample starter program "[hello.py](/lesson-001/hello.py]" in [lesson-001](/lesson-001), run it using Python (version 3).
-See if you can understand what it does!
+Read it and see what it does by running it.

 If you are interested and would like to participate in our [slack channel](http://kids-code-camp.slack.com), read our [signup guide](Signup.md).